-5. Place the slotted end of the Chain Guide Bar over the two bar locating tabs and Guide Bar Bolt on the Press Block and place the Saw Chain over the Drive Sprocket.
+5. Place the slotted end of the Chain Guide Bar over the two bar locating tabs and bar fastening hole on the Press Block and place the Saw Chain over the Drive Sprocket.
+Make sure all parts are seated properly.
 The Bar Support Plate must be on the outside of the Guide Bar.
 Check again that the Saw Chain cutters are aligned properly and the Saw Chain drive links are seated completely in the slot of the Guide Bar.